-Remaining performance obligations represent the transaction price of orders meeting the definition of a contract in the new revenue standard for which work has not been performed or has been partially performed and excludes unexercised contract options.
-The duration of the majority of our contracts, as defined by ASC 606, is less than one year.
-The Company has elected to apply the practical expedient which allows companies to exclude remaining performance obligations with an original expected duration of one year or less.
+Remaining performance obligations represent the transaction price of orders meeting the definition of a contract under Accounting Standards Codification (ASC) 606 for which work has not been performed or has been partially performed and excludes unexercised contract options.
+The duration of many of our contracts, as defined by ASC 606, is less than one year.
+The Company has elected to apply the practical expedient that allows companies to exclude remaining performance obligations with an original expected duration of one year or less.
 Performance obligations having a duration of more than one year are concentrated in contracts for certain products and services provided to the U.S. government or its contractors.
-The aggregate amount of the transaction price allocated to remaining performance obligations for such contracts with a duration of more than one year was approximately \$259,181 at September 28, 2019.
-The Company expects to recognize revenue on approximately 70% and 94% of the remaining performance obligations over the next 12 and 24 months, respectively, with the remainder recognized thereafter.
+The aggregate amount of the transaction price allocated to remaining performance obligations for such contracts with a duration of more than one year was approximately \$263,231 at December 28, 2019.
+The Company expects to recognize revenue on approximately 73% and 94% of the remaining performance obligations over the next 12 and 24 months, respectively, with the remainder recognized thereafter.